TommasoMoro03/IR-group-project/README.md

 ### `crawling/`

 This directory contains the core logic for our web crawler.
 Its responsibilities include:

-* **URL Management:** Managing the queue of URLs to be visited (`URL Frontier`).
+- **URL Frontier Management**: Implements a dual-queue system to manage the crawling frontier.
+It uses a standard queue for broad exploration and a high-priority queue for pages requiring frequent updates (e.g., live blogs).
-* **HTTP Requests:** Handling fetching web pages from the internet.
+- **HTTP Requests**: Handles fetching web pages from the internet using the requests library.
-* **Politeness:** Ensuring adherence to `robot.txt` directives and implementing time delays between requests to avoid overloading web servers.
+- **Politeness**: Ensures adherence to robots.txt directives and implements a configurable time delay between requests to avoid overloading web servers.
-* **Robustness:** Incorporating basic heuristics to prevent common "spider traps" or infinite crawling loops (e.g., depth limits, detection of repetitive URL patterns).
+- **Robustness**: Incorporates heuristics to prevent common "spider traps," including a limit on crawling depth (MAX_DEPTH) and a cap on the total number of pages to process (MAX_PAGES_TO_CRAWL).
+- **Freshness Policy**: Actively identifies pages with high-change-rate patterns (e.g., URLs containing /live/) and re-crawls them periodically to ensure the corpus remains up-to-date.

 ### `scraping/`

-This directory focuses on processing the raw HTML content fetched by the crawler.
+This directory focuses on processing the raw HTML content fetched by the crawler, turning it into a clean, structured, and non-redundant collection of documents.
 Its key functionalities are:

-* **HTML Parsing:** Analyzing the downloaded HTML to extract its structural components and raw text.
-* **Main Content Extraction:** Identifying and isolating the primary textual content of a web page, effectively filtering out "boilerplate" elements such as advertisements, navigation links, headers, and footers.
+- **HTML Parsing**: Uses BeautifulSoup4 to parse HTML and enable DOM navigation.
+- **Article Filtering**: Employs a set of heuristics to distinguish valid articles from other page types (e.g., homepages, category listings).
+This includes:

+  - URL Structure Analysis: Filters for URLs matching a typical article pattern (e.g., containing a date like /YYYY/MM/DD/).

+  - Content Length Analysis: Discards pages with a word count below a defined threshold (MIN_ARTICLE_WORDS).

+- **Main Content Extraction**: Isolates the primary text of an article by searching for specific HTML containers (e.g., <div class="entry-content">) and implements fallback strategies for robustness.
-* **Link Extraction:** Identifying and extracting all internal and external hyperlinks present on a page to feed back into the `crawling` module's URL frontier.
+- **Link Extraction:** Identifying and extracting all internal and external hyperlinks present on a page to feed back into the `crawling` module's URL frontier.
-* **Duplicate and Near-Duplicate Detection:** Implementing mechanisms (e.g., checksumming for exact duplicates and simplified fingerprinting for near-duplicates) to avoid processing and indexing redundant content.
+- **Duplicate Detection**: Prevents re-processing of the same article by checking the URL of each candidate page against the existing document_list.json index.

 ### `retrieving/`